 the new-ish spots everyone’s talking about

 Leon’s Oyster Bar in the West Side sounds like a restaurant idea we came up with at a bar at 2am.
 They serve fried chicken, hush puppies, chargrilled oysters, and really good salads, alongside draft rosé, frozen G&Ts, and soft serve, all from inside an old garage.
-However, their mix of highbrow and lowbrow food and drinks is super popular and this place is now one of the busiest restaurants in town.
+However, their mix of highbrow and lowbrow food and drinks is what makes them one of the busiest restaurants in town.
 They don’t take reservations, so come when they open at 11am, grab a spot on the patio, and make a day out of it.

 Every corner of the U.S. has its own take on barbecue - brisket in Texas, ribs in Missouri - but in South Carolina, it’s all about whole hog and no place does it better than Rodney Scott’s.
 This North-Central spot smokes entire pigs 24/7 and while there’s always a line, their pulled pork and ribs are worth the wait.
 Add on some mac and cheese and a few beers and you have yourself the perfect weekend lunch, with a necessary nap scheduled for dessert.